-This celebration takes place between 6:02 AM and 6:02 PM, making the date 6:02 10/23 in the American style of writing dates.
-The time and date are derived from Avogadro’s number, which is approximately 6.02×10^23, defining the number of particles (atoms or molecules) in one mole of substance, one of the seven base SI units.
+More specifically, the celebrations take place between 6:02 AM and 6:02 PM.
+In the U.S., the time and date are written 6:02 10/23.
+The time and date are derived from Avogadro’s number.
+Avagadro’s number is approximately 6.02×10^23.
+Hence, defining the number of particles (atoms or molecules) in one mole of a substance, one of the seven base SI units.

 - A mole is a unit of measurement used in chemistry to express amounts of a chemical substance.

 - Avogadro’s number is a historical term closely related to the Avogadro constant.

 - The Avogadro constant is named after the early 19th-century Italian scientist Amedeo Avogadro.